pschou/go-params/README.md

 - Support for both `--longflag` and `-l` single-character flag syntax.
 - Addition of "present" flag with no parameters needed.
-- Boolean flags always requires a boolean input, true, t, 1, false, f, or 0 with either a space ' ' or '=' seperator.
+- Boolean flags always require a boolean input, true, t, 1, false, f, or 0 with either space ' ' or '=' separator.
 - Flag stacking `-abc` is the same as `-a -b -c` for present flags.
 - Unicode support for inputs and printing with alignment.
 - Multiple flags for a single target value `-i, --include`.
 - Custom exemplars demonstrating the needed input type `--time DURATION   How long to wait for a reply.`
-- Custom definable functions to handle parsing of value.
+- Custom definable functions to handle the parsing of parameters.
-- Ability to allow more than one input per parameter `--port-range 1080 1090`.
+- Ability to allow more than one input per parameter `--port-range 1080 1090`, by using the custom var and the needed count.
 - Collect a dynamic number of strings per flag into a slice, like args after `--install pkgA pkgB pkgC --remove pkgX`.
-- Allow interspersed parameters, if set `-a data -b` is the same as `-a -b data`.
+- Allow interspersed parameters if set `-a data -b` is the same as `-a -b data`.

-# Background

-As there are many example of a programs that handle parameters differently, let us choose one commonly used package to build a toolbox from, `curl`.
-This has been done; in this `param` package, GoLang can duplicate the output of `curl`.

 # Example